Skip to main content

 task/:task_id

-Press the ‘Play’ button to enable changes and see what details on your page look like.
-You can switch between tasks manually changing the task’s number id in the URL field.
+Press the compiler button ('Play') to enable changes and see what details on your page look like.
+For now, you can only switch between tasks manually by changing the task’s number ID in the URL field.
+E.g:

 Enabling row click